vorakl/TrivialRC/README.rst

 ============

-The minimalistic Run-time Configuration (RC) system and process manager is written in pure BASH and uses just a few external tools like ``ls`` or ``ps``.
+The minimalistic Run-time Configuration (RC) system and process manager is written in pure Bash and uses just a few external tools like ``ls`` or ``ps``.
-Minimally, installation of TrivialRC consists of only one file which can be downloaded directly from the Github.
-Originaly, it was designed for use in containers but it also can be well used for running a group of processes asynchronously and synchronously, as well as managing their running order and exit codes.
+Minimally, installation of TrivialRC consists of the only one file which can be downloaded directly from Github.
+Originaly, it was designed for use in containers but it also can be easily used independently of containers for running a group of processes asynchronously and synchronously, as well as managing their running order and exit codes.

-TrivialRC is not a replacement for an init process that usually resides in ``/sbin/init`` and has a PID 1.
-In containers for this purpose can be used projects like dumb-init_ or tini_.
-Although in most cases, having only TrivialRC as a first/main process (PID 1) in containers is quite enough.
-In terms of Docker, the best place for it is ENTRYPOINT.
+In the container's world, TrivialRC is not a replacement for an init process that usually resides in ``/sbin/init`` and has a PID 1.
+For this purpose there are few projects like dumb-init_ or tini_.
+Although, in most cases, having only TrivialRC as a first/main process (PID 1) in a container is quite enough.
+In terms of Docker, the best place for it is the ENTRYPOINT.

-TrivialRC is an equivalent to well known ``/etc/rc`` for xBSD users.
+TrivialRC somehow reminds a well known ``/etc/rc`` for xBSD users.
 It can start and stop one or more processes, in parallel or sequentially, react differently in case of process failures, etc. All commands can be specified in the command line if they are relatively simple, or in separate files if a more